nodejs/citgm/README.md

-"skip": true                 Completely skip the module "expectFail"                 Expect the module to fail, error if it passes "repo": "https://github.com/pugjs/jade" - Use a different github repo "skipAnsi": true             Strip ansi data from output stream of npm "sha": "<git-commit-sha>"    Test against a specific commit "envVar"                     Pass an environment variable before running "install": ["install", "--param1", "--param2"] - Array of command line parameters passed to 'npm' or 'yarn' as install arguments
+"skip": true                 Completely skip the module "expectFail"                 Expect the module to fail, error if it passes "repo": "https://github.com/pugjs/jade" - Use a different github repo "stripAnsi": true            Strip ansi data from output stream of npm "sha": "<git-commit-sha>"    Test against a specific commit "envVar"                     Pass an environment variable before running "install": ["install", "--param1", "--param2"] - Array of command line parameters passed to 'npm' or 'yarn' as install arguments